Kaljurand/PhrasebookEst/phrasebook/README.md

   * SentencesI.gf

-Estonian concrete syntax files which were initially cloned from Finnish (`*Fin.gf`) and which are going to be ported to Estonian in this project.
+Estonian concrete syntax files which were initially cloned from Finnish (`*Fin.gf`) and which are going to be ported to Estonian in this project:

   * PhrasebookEst.gf
   * GreetingsEst.gf
   * WordsEst.gf
   * SentencesEst.gf

+The emerging Estonian RGL which is developed temporarily in this repository:

+  * ../lib/src/estonian/

+(The main repository of the Estonian RGL is http://code.google.com/p/gf-estonian/.)

 Some other required modules are not included in this repository.
 They are expected to be found in: